jaraco/jaraco.github.io/_posts/2024-04-30-vision-for-scalable-OSS-development.md

 This approach to organizing code means that developers can focus primarily on the value proposition of the code and less on managing the ancillary details across each and every project.
 Best practices can be developed separately, in the tooling and infrastructure.
 And when those advances are made, they are applied instantly across all projects (the "build at HEAD" philosophy).

-This approach drastically reduces the need for boilerplate and repetitive configuration.
+This approach drastically reduces the need for boilerplate and repetitive static configuration.
 It works toward a vision of "zero config" projects, where the presence of the code is sufficient.
 Imagine a ecosystem where authoring and publishing a hello world project is as simple as:

 ```shell
  @ mkdir -p depot/py/world